Club Member Since 5/7/2008

 Running pet peeves:

-Runners going at our local running stores getting tested, viewed, measured, and fitted and then buying the shoes online.
+Runners going to our local running stores getting tested, viewed, measured, and fitted and then buying the shoes online.
 Shop local.

 Other hobbies and interests: